PalisadoesFoundation/talawa-docs/docs/internships/ideas.md

 8. **Difficulty:** Hard
 9. **Impact Definition:** Core development, Risky/Exploratory

+### Hybrid - Primary Ideas

+We realize that this list isn't exhaustive.
+There are many more opportunities that could be converted into project ideas and proposals.
+If this is what insprires you, then investigate this section

 ### Hybrid: Hybrid Innovation

 1. **Description:** Do the ideas need something more?
 What completely new thoughts could be applied to the existing ideas?
 If you have answers to these questions then this section is for you.